jetweedy/jet-wp-vars/README.md

 Enables Setting Variables for use in WP Content

+## Purpose

+I often find myself wanting to access a variable value in several places in WordPress (for example, an hourly rate for a service that is mentioned in several places).
+This gives me a quick place to manage those values and then use the variable names in my content markup.

+## How to use it:

-Just drop the folder into your wp-content folder and activate it.
+Just drop the folder into your wp-content plugins folder and activate it.